mayhemer/logan/README.md

   * the `merge` argument can be a function too, called with one argument being the object
   * note that reading a property back is only possible via direct access on object's `props` hashtable; it's strongly discouraged to modify this array directly as it would break properties history capture (seek)
 - `.state(value or ommited)`: this is a shorthand to the "state" property of the object, if `value` has a value it's set on the object's "state", if called without arguments the method returns the current object's "state" value
-- `.follow(condition)`: use this to add few lines following the current line on the same thread; the `condition` function is called as long as it returns something that evaluates to `true` AND none of the defined rules has matched for a line on the current thread (note that the condition function can do anything it wants, not just capturing) ; the arguments are:
+- `.follow(consumer)`: use this to add few lines following the current line on the same thread; the `consumer` function is called as long as it returns something that evaluates to `true` AND none of the defined rules has so far matched a line on the current thread (note that the condition function can do anything it wants, not just capturing) ; the arguments are:
   * `obj`: the object this follow has been initiated for
-  * `line`: the line being currently read so that it can be used e.g. as `obj.capture(line)` to add it on the object
+  * `line`: the line being currently processed
   * `proc`: the processing state as described above
   * result: *true* to continue the follow, *false* to stop it

 For convenience each of these methods (modulo documented exceptions) return back the object, so that they can be chained in the jQuery promise style.

-## Suggested ordering of chained calls on an object

-To make the capturing process reliable here is a suggested ordering of calls when chained on one line:
+To make the capturing process reliable there is a suggested ordering of calls when chained on one line:
 1. create()
 2. alias()
 3. state() or prop()